hashicorp/consul/website/source/docs/connect/proxies/envoy.md

 ## Advanced Configuration

-To support more flexibility when configuring Envoy, several options exist that are "lower level" and require a good knowledge of Envoy's configuration format and options.
-Many require configuring a subsection of either the bootstrap or dynamic configuration using your own custom protobuf config.
+To support more flexibility when configuring Envoy, several "lower-level" options exist that exist that require knowledge of Envoy's configuration format.
+Many allow configuring a subsection of either the bootstrap or dynamic configuration using your own custom protobuf config.

 We separate these into two sets, [Advanced Bootstrap Options](#advanced-bootstrap-options) and [Escape Hatch Overrides](#escape-hatch-overrides).
-Both require writing Envoy config in it's protobuf JSON encoding, however advanced options are smaller chunks that might commonly need to be set for tasks like configuring tracing, while escape hatches give almost complete control over the proxy setup at the expense of needing to manually code the entire configuration in protobuf JSON.
+Both require writing Envoy config in it's protobuf JSON encoding.
+Advanced options are smaller chunks that might commonly need to be set for tasks like configuring tracing.
+In contrast, escape hatches give almost complete control over the proxy setup, but require operators to manually code the entire configuration in protobuf JSON.

--> **Advanced Topic!** This section covers optional ways of taking almost complete control of Envoy's configuration which is provided as a way to experiment or take advantage of features not yet fully supported.
-While we don't plan to remove the ability to do this in the future, it should be considered experimental and requires in-depth knowledge of Envoy's configuration format.
+~> **Advanced Topic!** This section covers options that allow users to take almost complete control of Envoy's configuration.
+We provide these options so users can experiment or take advantage of features not yet fully supported in Consul Connect.
+We plan to retain this ability in the future, but it should still be considered experimental because it requires in-depth knowledge of Envoy's configuration format.
-Envoy version compatibility when using these features should be considered and is outside of Consul's control.
-Incorrect configuration could prevent all proxies in your mesh from functioning correctly or bypass the security guarantees Connect is designed to enforce.
+Users should consider Envoy version compatibility when using these features because they can configure Envoy in ways that are outside of Consul's control.
+Incorrect configuration could prevent all proxies in your mesh from functioning correctly, or bypass the security guarantees Connect is designed to enforce.

 ### Configuration Formatting

-They are all specified as strings containing the serialized proto3 JSON encoding of the specified Envoy configuration type.
+All configurations are specified as strings containing the serialized proto3 JSON encoding of the specified Envoy configuration type.
 They are full JSON types except where noted.